plymouth historical society

 Saturday, March 17, 2026, 10:30AM – Civics & Conversation – A 4-week series that explores the Declaration of Independence, the Constitution, and the Bill of Rights.
 Attend all sessions and receive a commemorative gift.
 Terryville Library, 238 Main Street, Terryville.
 Free admission

 Friday, April 17, 2026 – Family Movie Night: National Treasure – PG-rated adventure film starring Nicholas Cage as a historian racing to uncover a hidden treasure tied to America’s founding.
 Terryville High School Auditorium, 33 North Harwinton Avenue, Terryville, CT 06786.
+Attendees will receive clue sheets to Plymouth’s Revolutionary Treasure Hunt!
+The Hunt takes place on the historic Plymouth Green.
+The clues are on the Green and the hunt can take place whenever you want.
+Fun for everyone!
 Free admission

 Mural final 1